ssmithsoftware/sample/README.md

 ## api/

-A set of Node.js modules used for bootstrapping a lightweight REST API.
+A set of Node.js modules used to bootstrap a lightweight REST API.

-## cli/
+## archlinux/

-A set of Shell scripts used for bootstrapping an Arch Linux-based Desktop Environment for local development and a lightweight virtual machine image alternative for headless cloud environments.
+A collection of Shell scripts used to bootstrap a Linux Desktop Environment for local development and a lightweight virtual machine image alternative for cloud environments.

+## db/

+A PostgreSQL extension used to generate JSON Schema from native PostgreSQL Functions.

-## frame/
+## env/

-An extensible set of HTML Web Components used for complex Single Page Application routing, AJAX form submissions, and basic input controls.
+A Node.js module for generating local .env files with shared application data.

 ## schema/

-A PostgreSQL extension used to generate JSON Schema from native PostgreSQL Functions.
+A Node.js module that

+## web/

+A modern, dependency-free vanilla JS web client library built entirely upon HTML Web Components Web APIs.

 ### Developer Note